dariajung/256/README.md

 The current theory for this discrepency in re-naming the `_` object correctly is because in `game.js`, functions such as `map` are being called, which are part of the `window` object.
 They are included in default extern files that ship with Closure compiler.
 [Externs](https://developers.google.com/closure/compiler/docs/api-tutorial3) are used to communicate what names should not be touched to the Closure Compiler.
 As such, names such as `map` and `filter` are left untouched even in `ADVANCED_OPTIMIZATIONS`.

+#### Grunt & Uglify
+A Gruntfile is included to compare minification using Uglify vs the Closure compiler's `ADVANCED_OPTIMIZATIONS` flag.
+Grunt will produce `js/256/bundle.min.js`, a minified bundle using Uglify.